NeriQuest/ExpenseMate-App-translations/README.md

   - `intl_fr.arb`
   - ...

-## Contributing
+## Contributing to translations

-Please see `CONTRIBUTING.md` for guidelines on how to contribute translations.
+Please see the below guidelines on how to contribute translations.

-# Contributing to Translations

 ## How to Contribute